Giannuz/High-Performance-Computing-Mandelbrot/README.md

 # HPC---Mandelbrot
-parallelisation (openMP and CUDA) of Mandelbrot algorithm
+Parallelization (OpenMP and CUDA) of Mandelbrot algorithm